 I tried at least a dozen companies that offer essential oils.
 Some are better, some are worse.
 Some are outrageously expensive, others are much easier on the wallet.
 What’s important is to make sure that the oils you’re getting are from a reputable company.
 That means, the company provides clear information on each oil, including the constituents, the dates, and the batch numbers.

 Plant Therapy is the first essential oil company I joined as a member.
-They have great rewards and rather affordable oils.
+They have great rewards and offer affordable oils.
 But the reason I always go back specifically is the quality of the kid-safe oils.
 As you might know, some essential oils are simply to strong to use around the young ones (and pets).
 Plant Therapy has it all researched and they not only have a complete line for the kids, but also a “Pup and Pony” line that if safe to use around pets.

 The first product I ever made was a simple facial oil with just argan and rosehip oils for the base and neroli, rose, and lavender essential oils.
 I was looking for a therapeutic grade product for my type of skin – maturing combination with hyperpigmentation and textural irregularities.